Parisa-Bagherzadeh/Flask_App/README.md

 ## Usage
 1. Access the admin panel by navigating to /admin in your browser.
 2. Upload images or videos for object or pose detection.
 3. View the results provided by the AI services.

+## Deployments
+The app has been deployed here: https://judicial-beaver-flaskappaiservicesonline-4e11c610.koyeb.app/